Life Insurance Lawyer North Dakota

 As attorneys who specialize in the wrongful denial of life insurance claims, we’ve seen many cases where an employer’s missteps cause problems with employee policies.
 This article explains some of the more common issues that arise in this context.

-No policy provided
+No life insurance policy provided

 Let’s face it, most people never read the fine print of any insurance policy, let alone a life insurance policy.
 Nonetheless, policy language becomes terribly important whenever a policyholder dies.
 At that point, of course, the policy beneficiary submits a claim to the insurer for payment of policy benefits.
 All too often, the response to that claim is a flat-out denial based on specific policy language.
 When employees never receive copies of their policy, their beneficiaries have no basis for assessing the propriety of those denials.